-Indeed, satisfaction of kinematical constraints is required in general for the equations of motion of a theory to be well posed or even just consistent.
+Indeed, satisfaction of kinematical constraints is required in general for the equations of motion of a theory to be well posed or even just consistent (the second role for kinematical constraints).
 The initial-value formulation of the Navier-Stokes equations, for example, is well set (in the sense of Hadamard) only if the shear-stress tensor is symmetric, and it is thermodynamically consistent only if the heat flux is independent of the pressure gradient \cite[ch.~\textsc{v}, \S49]{landau-lifschitz-fluid}.
 One cannot even formulate Newton's Second Law if velocity is not the first temporal derivative of position.
-More generally, in a sense one can make precise \cite{curiel-cm-lag-not-ham}, if the kinematical constraints of Lagrangian mechanics are not satisfied ($\mathbf{v} = \mathbf{\dot{q}}$), then one cannot formulate the Euler-Lagrange equation; and similarly, if the kinematical constraints of Hamiltonian mechanics are not satisfied (the $\mathbf{p}$s and $\mathbf{q}$s do not satisfy the canonical Poisson-bracket relations), then one cannot formulate Hamilton's equation.\footnote{$(q_i, \, p_j)$ satisfy the canonical Poisson-backet relations if

-where $\delta_{ij}$ is the Kronecker delta symbol, which equals 1 for $i = j$ and 0 otherwise.} Thus satisfaction of the kinematical constraints is required as a precondition for the appropriate application of a theory in modeling a kind of system.
+More generally, in a sense one can make precise \cite{curiel-cm-lag-not-ham}, if the kinematical constraints of Lagrangian mechanics are not satisfied ($\mathbf{v} = \mathbf{\dot{q}}$), then one cannot formulate the Euler-Lagrange equation; and similarly, if the kinematical constraints of Hamiltonian mechanics are not satisfied (the $\mathbf{p}$s and $\mathbf{q}$s do not satisfy the canonical Poisson-bracket relations), then one cannot formulate Hamilton's equation \cite{curiel-cm-lag-not-ham}.
+Thus satisfaction of the kinematical constraints is required as a precondition for the appropriate application of a theory in modeling a kind of system.